flaviaouyang/molly/README.md

 # Molly

-Python time series data quality monitoring library
+Molly is a data quality monitoring library specifically designed for time series data written in pure Python.

 ## Description